intel/kubevirt-gfx-sriov/README.md

    sudo reboot
    ```
-8. Check gfx-virtual-func.service ran the configvfs script on boot as expected
+9. Check gfx-virtual-func.service has ran the configvfs script on boot as expected
    ```sh
    systemctl status gfx-virtual-func.service
    ```